 When you get to your new home, put everything back and refer to page 5.
-Also, if you have an automatic ice maker, remember to reconnect the water supply line.
+Also, remember to reconnect the water supply line.

 Power interruptions

 If electricity goes off, call the power company.
 Ask how long power will be off.